constantin-crailsheim/automl_imbalanced/README.md

 - `utils.py`: Contains McNemar test and method to delete large files from results.
 - `visualisation.py`: Notebook to generate tables and plots used for report.
 - `requirements.txt`: Contains all package requirements needed.
+- `results`: Folder where results, plots and tables are stored.
+- `report`: Folder with report files.

 # Setup